 Master Chief William Goines, first Black Navy SEAL, passes away at 88

-Though barred from the pool in his hometown growing up, Willliam Goines became the first Black sailor to serve as a modern-era SEAL.

-The first Black sailor to serve as a Navy SEAL wasn’t allowed to use the public pool in his Ohio hometown.
-Still, William Goines joined the Navy at 19 and later became one of just a handful of ‘frogmen’ to stand up the first SEAL teams.
+The first Black sailor to serve as a modern-era Navy SEAL wasn’t allowed to use the public pool in his Ohio hometown.
+Still, William Goines left Lockland, Ohio at 19 to join the Navy, soon became one of just a handful of early Black ‘frogmen’ and was eventually the only Black sailor picked to help form the first SEAL teams.

 “I never knew there was a public swimming pool in Lockland. … We were never allowed to swim in that pool,” he told the Cincinnatti Enquirer in 2016.
 Still, he learned to swim in the Little Miami River and occasionally got to visit a pool that allowed Black to use the pool in the town of Hartwell.